Radioactive Iodine Therapy

 - Arrhythmias – irregular heartbeat

-Iodine is normally taken up by the thyroid gland.
-One form of iodine, I-131, is radioactive.
-When I-131 enters the thyroid gland it destroys the abnormally functioning cells.
-This reduces the size of the gland and its ability to produce thyroid hormone.
-I-131 is administered to hyperthyroid cats by a subcutaneous injection.
-Cats treated with radioactive iodine need to be hospitalized for 4-7 days following the injection.
+Yes.
+Cats treated with radioactive iodine must remain hospitalized for 4-7 days following the injection.
 This is when they are most radioactive.
-Their level of radioactivity is checked daily with a Geiger counter and only when it reaches an acceptably low level as determined by the Nuclear Regulatory Commission (NRC) can they go home.
+Their level of radioactivity is checked daily with a Geiger counter (see below).
+When it reaches an acceptably low level, as determined by the Nuclear Regulatory Commission (NRC), they can safely go home.

 John Lucy, DVM, Diplomate, ACVIM (Internal Medicine)